 Where Can a Sinkhole Pop Up?

 Since soil erosion and voids are the main cause of sinkholes, you might rightfully assume that they mostly affect rural areas, and if you live in a city with concrete foundations, you’re safe.
 However, stories of sinkholes appearing in urban landscapes have become only too frequent in the past few decades.
-Companies such as Erizon and others are trying to reduce the risk of sinkholes and other erosion-based phenomena by employing a variety of methods.
-However, there is no guarantee that sinkholes won’t still occur in the most unlikely places, due to reasons beyond anyone’s control.

 According to data from the U.S. Geological Survey (USGS), sinkholes occur all over the United States, especially in parts like Arizona.
 According to them, Arizona has the second-highest number of active sinkholes of any state, with more than 2,000 of them.
 The data also reveals that most other states have at least a few dozen sinkholes, and some, such as Florida, Pennsylvania, and Tennessee, have thousands.

 Sinkholes that develop in cities are usually related to underground water issues, such as sewage disposal systems or improper foundations (Mexico City or Jakarta, for example).
 The most common examples of these can be found in cities in Florida, Texas, Alabama, Georgia, and New York.
 As you can imagine, a sinkhole in the middle of a city can be devastating.
+Improving building underpinning and foundations can help with this issue, as underpinning supports the foundation of a structure by transferring the weight of the structure from the foundation, through the unstable soils, to a more stable material below.
+Underpinning can stabilize or re-level the building’s foundation or close relatively wide cracks in exterior masonry walls that have been significantly affected by settlement distress.

 Noticing the Pattern